A few of the books I have used with links to more info on each book:

 This is the collection edited by Hamilton and Cairns.
-I have used this collection of the Dialogues of Plato for thirty years.
-I bought my first copy of this book for 25 cents at a library book sale.
+I have used this collection of the Dialogs of Plato for thirty five years.
+I bought my first copy of this book for 25 cents at a library book sale in 1982.
 Translations by Benjamin Jowett.

-This is an excellent, well written book, a must read from one of the better scholars in classical Greek philosophy.
+This is an excellent, well written book, a must read from one of the better scholars.
 He provides a very thoughtful discussion of Socratic Irony, the problem of the historical Socrates, changes in his method through Plato, and more.
 Even if you disagree with Vlastos, you owe it to your mind to be interacting with Vlastos.